mikeblazanin/gcplyr/README.md

   packages `dplyr` and `ggplot2`.
 - `gcplyr` streamlines a number of different methods to calculate derivatives of your density data.
-- `gcplyr` also implements a number of strategies to deal with noise in your data, including smoothing of raw data and linear fitting during derivatives calculation.
+- `gcplyr` also facilitates several strategies to deal with noise in your data, including smoothing of raw data and linear fitting during derivatives calculation.
 - `gcplyr` facilitates model-free characterization and analysis of